artkelmendi/OneRoundedDes_GR7/README.md

 ## Features
 - **Graphical User Interface**: Easy-to-use interface for input and output of DES round values.
-- **Input Validation**: Ensures that the inputs for the left half, right half, and subkey meet the required bit lengths.
+- **Input Validation**: Ensures that the inputs for the left half, right half, and subkey meet the required bit lengths and the required binary format.
 - **DES Round Computation**: Simulates the expansion, substitution, and permutation steps of a DES round.

 ## Project Structure